n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 (standard way to declare types for TypeScript is to create an appropriate `.d.ts` module)

-Note that definition files have priority over the JavaScript modules.
+Note that definition files have priority over JavaScript modules.
 Imagine you removed `export const pageSizes = [25, 50, 100]` from the `sample.js` module.
 TypeScript would still think it exists, and you will get a runtime error.
 It is a known tradeoff to keep definition files in sync with real JavaScript code.
 Teams try to update type definitions as soon as possible to provide a smooth experience for other developers.
 In the meantime,